Top At-Home workouts to Include in Your Winter Workout Plan

 Is it ok to exercise during cold weather?

 Generally yes, but use good judgment.
 If the air is too cold or polluted (in some areas pollution rises drastically in winter months), you should avoid exercising in the cold.
 You should also be cognizant of road conditions.
 It’s ok to run in snow or slush, but you might slip and fall.
 And going down on frozen asphalt or concrete is NO FUN.
+Falling can cause a serious injury that could lead to leaving you unable to run in the spring and summer months, if not longer!
+If this does happen to you, you may need to seek help from the likes of Advance Physical Therapy & Rehab.

 How can I motivate myself to exercise in the winter?